laminas/laminas-stratigility/README.md

 ### FinalHandler

-`Zend\Stratigility\FinalHandler` is a default implementation of middleware to execute when the stack exhausts itself.
+`Laminas\Stratigility\FinalHandler` is a default implementation of middleware to execute when the stack exhausts itself.
 It expects three arguments when invoked: a request instance, a response instance, and an error condition (or `null` for no error).
 It returns a response.

 `FinalHandler` allows an optional argument during instantiation, `$options`, an array of options with which to configure itself.
 These options currently include: